natuyen/swagger/README.md

 # swagger-ui
-### You can see spec.yml by accessing the following URLs.
+### You can see the specification of Garoon REST API by accessing the following URLs.

 - On the current default branch.